Busey Bank Sells 1,522 Shares of Quanta Services, Inc. (NYSE:PWR)

-Busey Bank lowered its stake in shares of Quanta Services, Inc. (NYSE:PWR – Free Report) by 38.5% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 2,435 shares of the construction company’s stock after selling 1,522 shares during the quarter.
-Busey Bank’s holdings in Quanta Services were worth $525,000 at the end of the most recent quarter.
+Busey Bank decreased its position in Quanta Services, Inc. (NYSE:PWR – Free Report) by 38.5% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,435 shares of the construction company’s stock after selling 1,522 shares during the period.
+Busey Bank’s holdings in Quanta Services were worth $525,000 at the end of the most recent reporting period.

-Several other large investors have also modified their holdings of PWR.
-Norges Bank bought a new stake in Quanta Services during the 4th quarter valued at approximately $180,853,000.
-Nordea Investment Management AB raised its stake in Quanta Services by 8,297.7% during the 4th quarter.
-Nordea Investment Management AB now owns 912,413 shares of the construction company’s stock valued at $196,205,000 after purchasing an additional 901,548 shares during the last quarter.
-Royal Bank of Canada grew its position in Quanta Services by 52.2% in the 1st quarter.
-Royal Bank of Canada now owns 1,492,323 shares of the construction company’s stock worth $196,405,000 after purchasing an additional 511,508 shares during the last quarter.
-Deutsche Bank AG increased its holdings in shares of Quanta Services by 113.7% during the 1st quarter.
-Deutsche Bank AG now owns 643,054 shares of the construction company’s stock worth $107,159,000 after purchasing an additional 342,100 shares during the period.
-Finally, CI Private Wealth LLC bought a new stake in shares of Quanta Services in the fourth quarter valued at about $42,168,000.
-90.49% of the stock is owned by institutional investors.
+Other institutional investors also recently bought and sold shares of the company.
+ICA Group Wealth Management LLC purchased a new stake in shares of Quanta Services during the fourth quarter valued at approximately $26,000.
+Coppell Advisory Solutions Corp. bought a new stake in shares of Quanta Services in the 4th quarter worth $28,000.
+Perkins Coie Trust Co purchased a new position in shares of Quanta Services in the third quarter worth $30,000.
+Grove Bank & Trust boosted its position in shares of Quanta Services by 75.6% during the third quarter.
+Grove Bank & Trust now owns 158 shares of the construction company’s stock valued at $30,000 after buying an additional 68 shares during the last quarter.
+Finally, VisionPoint Advisory Group LLC bought a new stake in Quanta Services in the 2nd quarter worth about $33,000.
+90.49% of the stock is owned by hedge funds and other institutional investors.

-Quanta Services (NYSE:PWR – Get Free Report) last announced its quarterly earnings data on Thursday, February 22nd.
-The construction company reported $2.04 earnings per share for the quarter, beating the consensus estimate of $1.83 by $0.21.
-The business had revenue of $5.78 billion for the quarter, compared to analyst estimates of $5.19 billion.
+Quanta Services (NYSE:PWR – Get Free Report) last released its earnings results on Thursday, February 22nd.
+The construction company reported $2.04 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.83 by $0.21.
+The company had revenue of $5.78 billion during the quarter, compared to analyst estimates of $5.19 billion.
 Quanta Services had a net margin of 3.57% and a return on equity of 16.46%.
-Quanta Services’s revenue was up 31.0% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.54 earnings per share.
-As a group, research analysts anticipate that Quanta Services, Inc. will post 7.63 earnings per share for the current year.
+The firm’s quarterly revenue was up 31.0% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $1.54 EPS.
+On average, analysts expect that Quanta Services, Inc. will post 7.63 EPS for the current year.

 Quanta Services Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 17th.
-Stockholders of record on Tuesday, April 9th will be given a dividend of $0.09 per share.
-The ex-dividend date is Monday, April 8th.
-This represents a $0.36 annualized dividend and a dividend yield of 0.14%.
-Quanta Services’s payout ratio is currently 7.19%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, April 17th.
+Investors of record on Tuesday, April 9th will be issued a $0.09 dividend.
+This represents a $0.36 annualized dividend and a yield of 0.14%.
+The ex-dividend date of this dividend is Monday, April 8th.
+Quanta Services’s dividend payout ratio is currently 7.19%.

 Quanta Services, Inc provides infrastructure solutions for the electric and gas utility, renewable energy, communications, and pipeline and energy industries in the United States, Canada, Australia, and internationally.
 The company's Electric Power Infrastructure Solutions segment engages in the design, procurement, construction, upgrade, repair, and maintenance of electric power transmission and distribution infrastructure and substation facilities; installation, maintenance, and upgrade of electric power infrastructure projects; installation of smart grid technologies on electric power networks; and design, installation, maintenance, and repair of commercial and industrial wirings.